Auto Accident Lawyer

 Head On Collisions

-We are experienced Los Angeles and New York car accident attorneys and have seen first hand the devastation a head-on collision can have on an injury victim and his/her family.
+We are experienced New York motor vehicle accident lawyers and have seen first hand the devastation a head-on collision can have on an injury victim and his/her family.

 According to the U.S Census Bureau, head-on collisions are among the most dangerous and deadly of all motor vehicle accidents.
 The injuries that result from these accidents can often result in lasting disability or death for their victims.